ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 The good news is that it usually does not take long to add input validation, and that can immediately make your program harder to attack.
 It may be hard to decide on a user-friendly response to invalid input, but it is easier than suffering a successful attack.

-There is a good reason for identifying *illegal* values, though, and that is for use as a set of tests to be sure that your validation code is thorough.
+There is a good reason for identifying *illegal* values; use them as a set of tests to be sure that your validation code is thorough.
 These tests may possibly just be executed in your head, but at least a few should become test cases in your automated test suite.
 When we set up an input filter, we mentally attack our allowlist with a few pre-identified illegal values to make sure that a few obvious illegal values will not get through.
 Depending on the input, here are a few examples of common illegal values that your input filters may need to prevent: the empty string, “**.**”, “**..**”, “**../**”, anything starting with “**/**” or “**.**”, anything with “**/**” or “**&**” inside it, common metacharacters (like semicolon, single quote, double quote, and the less-than symbol), and any control characters (especially the NUL character and newline).
 Where numbers are expected, checking for other kinds of text that should not be allowed.
 Also check for very, very long inputs.

 Later, we will discuss various kinds of security analysis tools.
 One kind, fuzzers, intentionally create a large number of malicious inputs that (among other things) test the quality of your input validation checks.
 But fuzzers do not guarantee to find all input validation problems.
 Instead, carefully implement your input validation, and then use tools to help you find problems you would have otherwise missed.